 Costs and Fees

 There are no costs or hidden fees for investors on Profitus.
-Both deposits and withdrawals are free, as well as investing on the platform itself.
-The only fee that is charged is a 2% transaction fee when using the secondary market.
+The registration on Profitus is free of charge as well as investing on the platform itself.

 Auto Invest